COSC3020/reverse-insertion-sort-Hinckley28/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+Answer: The average case time complexity for insertion sort is $\Theta(n^2)$.
+This is because to get the average case, we need to take all of the possible case time complexities and divide them by the number of cases.
+This would be n(n^2 + 1)/n.
+This is equal to n^2 + 1, and as we ignore any constant factors, would equal $\Theta(n^2)$.